Andriotto Financial Services

-1. Type of Company
+1.1.
+Type of Company

 This division is important to establish a clear picture of an enterprise’s economic situation and to exclude those that are not genuine SMEs.
-Two main factors determine whether an enterprise is an SME according to the European definition(4):
+Two main factors determine whether an enterprise is an SME according to the European definition:

-• And either turnover or balance sheet total (see details – Figure 1).
+• Either turnover or balance sheet total.

 These rules apply to the numbers of individual firms only.
 A company that is part of a larger group may need to include staff headcount/turnover/balance sheet data from that group too.